-Your dog or cat is scratching a lot lately.
-Then something small and black jumps from the sofa onto your arm.
+Your dog or cat has been scratching lately.
+Something small and black jumps from the sofa onto your arm.
 Don’t freak out.
-Take charge of the situation.
+Take control with these steps.

 Call the Vet

 Is your pet on a flea control program?
-If he is, read the instructions again.
-It’s easy to miss a step.
+If he is, it must not be working.
 Ask your vet what she recommends.
-You want a product that treats fleas at every stage -- from egg to adult bug -- and one that works well in your climate.
-Most flea treatments only take one regular monthly dose to keep fleas from making you and your pets itch.
-Just be sure to treat all of your animals so pests don’t simply jump from one to the other.
+You want a product that treats fleas at every stage -- from egg to adult bug -- and that works well in your climate.
+Most flea treatments take only one dose a month to keep fleas from making you and your pets itch.

 Crank Up the Vacuum Cleaner

-If you rarely vacuum, a flea invasion should inspire a change of heart.
+If you rarely vacuum, fleas should inspire a change of habit.

-Regular vacuuming lowers the number of fleas and flea eggs from carpet, cracks in wood floors, and on curtains and upholstered furniture.
+Regular vacuuming lowers the number of fleas and their eggs from carpeting, cracks in wood floors, and on curtains and upholstered furniture.
 It also catches them under furniture.
 Don’t forget to vacuum the areas where your pet sleeps and eats.
-Empty and wash the vacuum cleaner canister or throw away bags in an outside garbage can right away so fleas don’t sneak back inside.
+Empty the vacuum cleaner bin or throw away bags in a garbage can outside right away so the fleas can’t sneak back in.

-Vacuum every day in the parts of your home where you and your pets hang out the most -- like the living room, kitchen, and bedrooms.
-Vacuum once a week everywhere else.
+For the parts of your home where you and your pets hang out the most, like the living room, kitchen, and bedrooms, vacuum every day.
+For everywhere else, do it once a week.

 If you have a serious flea invasion, have your carpets steam-cleaned.
 The heat will kill the fleas, but it may not kill all the eggs.
-They may hatch later, and you may have to have your carpets cleaned again.
+They may hatch later, and you may have to steam-clean again.

-In really bad cases, you may want to consider treating your house with a flea "bomb" or calling in an exterminator.
-Just make sure you choose a product that is safe for you and your pets.
+For very bad cases, you might consider treating your house with a flea "bomb" or calling an exterminator.
+Just make sure whatever you do is safe for you and your pets.

 Wash Bedding in Hot, Soapy Water

-Hot, soapy water kills fleas, too, so wash your pet’s bed once a week.
-And if your pets sleep in your bed or with your kids, make sure to wash everyone’s bedding, too.
+Hot, soapy water kills fleas, so wash your cat or dog’s bed every week.
+And if your pets sleep in your bed or with your kids, make sure to wash everyone else’s bedding, too.

-It may seem old school, but a flea comb with tiny teeth does a good job of removing these pests.
-Do it outside, and concentrate on the neck area and the base of the tail.
+It may seem old school, but a flea comb with tiny teeth can do a good job of removing fleas from your pet.
+Do it outside, and focus on the neck area and the base of the tail.
 Keep a cup of soapy water beside you.
 Use it to dip the comb so you can drown the fleas.

-Using a flea comb regularly on your pet will also let you know how your flea control program is working.
+Regular flea combing will also let you know how your flea control efforts are working.

 Give Him a Bath

 Once the house is vacuumed and the bedding is washed, give your dog a bath.
-Bathing your pet regularly will also help get rid of fleas in your home.
+Bathing your pet regularly will also help rid your home of fleas.
 Any soap will kill them, so you don’t have to use a flea bath.
-But make sure that the soap you use is made for animals.
+But make sure that the soap you use is safe for a cat or dog.